AppDaemon/appdaemon/docs/APPGUIDE.rst

 Configuration of Apps
 ---------------------

-Apps are configured by specifying new sections in the configuration file. ``AppDaemon`` is a reserved section, described in the `Installation Pages <INSTALL.html>`__ for configuration of AppDaemon itself.
+Apps are configured by specifying new sections in the app configuration file - ``apps.yaml``.
 The name of the section is the name the App is referred to within the system in log files etc. and must be unique.

 To configure a new App you need a minimum of two directives: